bitnami/containers/containers/elasticsearch/README.md

 * Elasticsearch container can be configured as a dedicated node with 4 different types: *master*, *data*, *coordinating* or *ingest*.
   Previously it was only achievable by using a custom `elasticsearch_custom.yml` file.
 From now on, you can use the environment variables `ELASTICSEARCH_IS_DEDICATED_NODE` & `ELASTICSEARCH_NODE_TYPE` to configure it.

-## Branch Deprecation Notice

-Elasticsearch's branch 7.10.2 is no longer maintained by upstream and is now internally tagged as to be deprecated.
-This branch will no longer be released in our catalog a month after this notice is published, but already released container images will still persist in the registries.
-Valid to be removed starting on: 01-30-2022

 ## Contributing

 We'd love for you to contribute to this container.
 You can request new features by creating an [issue](https://github.com/bitnami/bitnami-docker-elasticsearch/issues), or submit a [pull request](https://github.com/bitnami/bitnami-docker-elasticsearch/pulls) with your contribution.